mbogden/powered-by-SPAM_DL-7850/README.md

 ## Building and Testing
-1. Open `finess_score.ipynb` in Juptyer Notebook too see the code.
+1. Open `finess_score.ipynb` in Juptyer Notebook to see the code.

-This notebook can be ran within Jupyter Notebook for direct feedback and results.
+This notebook is the primary file for creating and altering the scipt.
+The notebook can be ran within Jupyter Notebook for direct feedback and results as well providing extra details and information.
 Notice, there is a variable named `buildEnv` that is only true within Jupyther Notebooks.
-This variable allows for visualizing a lot of extra information only within the Jupyter Notebook environment
+This variable allows for visualizing a lot of extra information only within the Jupyter Notebook environment.

 2. Run build script to convert Jupyter Notebook into a python script.

 `bash build-fitness-score.sh`

 This will convert the notebook into a python script.
 If you append the cmd `test` to the end of the builder, it will also run the script after it's built to test if it can run.